 Or, at least, that's the theory.
 We found that as long as there was a source of light somewhere nearby, the images did indeed come out brighter.
 Often they would also have that tell-tale extra contrast and perhaps over-sharpening that you do get from these night modes.

 If it's really dark and there's not a lot of light at all, it struggles.
 We compared with the iPhone 11, and not only did the OnePlus struggle to retain detail, it also produced a weird greenish tint, whereas the iPhone's results were much better balanced.

-It might not have the sharper display of the 7 Pro, but we think the 7T is the best OnePlus phone this year on balance, regardless of cost.
+It might not have the sharper display of the 7 Pro, but we think the 7T is the best OnePlus phone this year, regardless of cost.
 The big, flat and skinny-bezeled screen on the front is gorgeous, the battery lasts, the performance is speedy, and the cameras are fun to play with.